rnwonder/solid-date-picker/CONTRIBUTING.md

 #### Create a new issue

-If you spot a problem with the docs, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
+If you spot a problem with the date picker, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
 If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/rnwonder/solid-date-picker/issues/new).

 #### Solve an issue